davidcreativeuk/nidirect-prototypeForm/userGuide.md

 5. Between the `<dd>` tags with the `class="govuk-summary-list__actions"` insert the link address to the input component’s form page.

+    Make sure to add the component’s label between the `<span>` tags with the ` class="govuk-visually-hidden"`.

+    This will help users using assistive technologies to understand the purpose of the link.

 ```
 <dd class="govuk-summary-list__actions">
     <a class="govuk-link" href="formPage-1.html">